Tethered spinal cord in children

 The spinal cord carries important signals to and from the brain to control muscles and functions in the body.
 When it is damaged, these signals are interrupted and a child can be paralyzed from the lower back down.
 This means movement and the sensation that helps your child control the flow of urine also is affected.

-• What is the outlook for my child?
+• What is the outlook for my child with a tethered spinal cord?

 Children with a tethered cord who receive appropriate treatment can have a normal life expectancy.
 If they have surgery as soon as possible after tethered cord and bladder symptoms appear, they have a better chance of recovery and less of a decline in movement or bladder function.

-• Is surgery the only treatment for a tethered spinal cord?
+• Is surgery the only treatment for a tethered spinal cord in children?

 Some children with no symptoms only need to be monitored until symptoms appear.
 But if your child has pain or bladder problems from a tethered cord, surgery to untether the spinal cord and to collect urine is the best option to prevent further damage and health problems.
 Some children have medication or physical therapy to help relieve pain from a tethered cord.